Wollondilly is surrounded by spectacular natural beauty and rural pastures.

-Its 2,560 square kilometres stretch from Bargo in the south, Appin and Menangle in the east, Warragamba in the north with the Nattai wilderness, Yerranderie and Burragorang Valley to the west.
+Its 2,560 square kilometres stretches from Bargo in the south, Appin and Menangle in the east, Warragamba in the north with the Nattai wilderness, Yerranderie and Burragorang Valley to the west.

 Take time to enjoy some of the area’s many different attractions, there is something to interest everyone.
 Be sure to check our Event’s Calendar to see if something special is happening the day you will be here.